George Otten: Founding the Portland Rose Festival

-Otten's most iconic contribution was founding the Portland Rose Festival.
+Otten's most notable contribution was founding the Portland Rose Festival.
 The Oregon Sunday Journal on June 7, 1914, explicitly named him "the originator of Portland's Rose Festival," stating, “To George Otten of 295 East 15th Street N., a landscape architect, belongs the honor of originating the idea.”
 The article further noted, “Mr. Otten was the first to broach it, the Portland Lodge of Elks can boast the distinction of putting the idea in concrete shape as it was through the efforts of the lodge, backing Otten, that the first fiesta was held in 1907.”
 Otten shared, "I got the idea from the old practice in Europe of holding flower fiestas.
 One day in the Elks club I took it up with the lodge and the first thing I knew preparations were under way for a meeting of various lodges, which was finally held and at which William Sibson, then president of the Rose Association, presided as chairman pro tem."

 "Mr. E. W. Rowe, who later was elected president of the Festival, represented the lodge and at the meeting we developed the idea that a rose festival would advertise to the world that our climatic conditions we right, because where roses grow luxuriantly, agriculture will flourish."

 "At this meeting some opposition developed because several present did not like the idea of using beautiful blooms to decorate floats.
 This kind of patter got what was coming and due to it and with an almost unanimous vote we decided to hold the first rose festival."

 On the evening of May 18, 1907, as reported in The Oregon Daily Journal, "delegations from various organizations and numerous individual rose enthusiasts" gathered at the chamber of commerce auditorium to "discuss plans for a rose festival."
 Otten was in attendance and was actively involved in the committee making plans for the first Rose Festival, contributing to discussions on rose displays and the floral parade, underscoring his leadership in its inception.
 Secretary E.B.
 McFarland of The Rose society, stated in The Oregon Daily Journal before the meeting started, "We want suggestions and the united support of all organizations in order to make a rose festival a complete success.
 The Rose society has no definitive plan to suggest at this time, and the meeting this evening is to bring out the ideas of all and formulate the best and newest into a program for a big and successful festival."